OwenQuipo/quantum-energy-optimizerv0.1/README.md

-# Quantum Battery Dispatch (v0.1)
+# Quantum Battery Dispatch (Stage 1)

-This repository contains a **quantum-native optimization engine** for battery charge / discharge scheduling.

-The core decision problem is formulated as a **QUBO (Quadratic Unconstrained Binary Optimization)** and solved using **QAOA** via Qiskit, with a classical brute-force solver used for verification on small instances.
+A **quantum-native optimization engine** for battery charge / discharge scheduling.
+The core decision problem is formulated as a **QUBO (Quadratic Unconstrained Binary Optimization)** and solved using **QAOA** via Qiskit, with an exact classical verifier on the side.

-## What this does
+## What changed in this drop
-Given:
+- The quantum subproblem is now a compact dispatch selector (≤20 binaries).
+- Energy feasibility is enforced via binary budget constraints (no per-hour SOC variables yet).
+- Demand-charge effects are represented with a peak-shaving proxy in the QUBO and then evaluated exactly in the classical scoring layer.

+This keeps the quantum layer focused on the hard combinatorial choice while the classical layer computes the precise bill.

+## Inputs
-- hourly electricity prices
+- Hourly electricity prices
-- a battery with limited energy and power
+- Baseline demand per hour
-- an initial state of charge
+- Battery limits: energy capacity ``E_MAX``, power ``P_MAX``, initial state of charge ``SOC_0``

-The system computes an **optimal dispatch schedule**:
-- CHARGE
-- DISCHARGE
-- IDLE

-The quantum solver directly participates in selecting the schedule.

-## Why quantum?
+## Outputs
-Battery dispatch decisions are:
-- discrete
-- globally coupled in time
-- constraint-heavy

-This makes them a natural fit for quantum optimization methods, rather than continuous relaxations or heuristic rules.
+- Binary discharge (and optional charge) decisions per hour
+- Classical post-processing with true net demand, peak kW, energy cost, and demand charge

 ## Repository structure
-#### quantum-battery/
-#### data.py # Hardcoded example scenario
+- `data.py` — Hardcoded example scenario
-#### qubo.py # QUBO construction (quantum-native core)
+- `qubo.py` — QUBO construction (quantum-native core)
-#### solve_classical.py # Classical simulated annealing solver for QUBOs
+- `solve_classical.py` — Classical simulated annealing solver for QUBOs
-#### solve_quantum.py # QAOA-based solver using Qiskit (optional)
+- `solve_quantum.py` — QAOA-based solver using Qiskit (optional)
-#### run.py # Entry point
+- `run.py` — Entry point
-#### README.md

-## Status
-- v0.2: explicit demand-charge modeling with a peak variable
-- Next: longer horizons and rolling optimization
+- `README.md`

 ## Running the demo
 The classical path has **no third-party dependencies**; invoke it directly: